ccwang002/ccwang002.github.io/content/blogs/2019-01/0108_build_ensdb.md

 DBFile <- makeEnsemblSQLiteFromTables()
 ```

 The EnsDb SQLite database will be availabe under the working directory.
-We can test to load the new EnsDb by:
+We can test the new EnsDb by:

 ```r
 edb <- EnsDb(DBFile)